matrix-org/matrix-spec-proposals/proposals/1946-secure_server-side_storage.md

 that it wishes to retrieve.
 A device that wishes to share the secret will reply with a `m.secret.send` event, encrypted using olm.
-When the original client obtains the secret, it sends a `m.secret.request` event with `action` set to `cancel_request` to all devices other than the one that it received the secret from.
+When the original client obtains the secret, it sends a `m.secret.request` event with `action` set to `request_cancellation` to all devices other than the one that it received the secret from.
 Clients should ignore `m.secret.send` events received from devices that it did not send an `m.secret.request` event to.